 “Thus Aaron shall come into the Holy Place, with the blood of a young bull as a sin offering, and of a ram as a burnt offering… and he shall take from the congregation of the children of Israel two kids of the goats as a sin offering, and one ram as a burnt offering… He shall take some of the blood of the bull and sprinkle it with his finger on the mercy seat… then he shall kill the goat of the sin offering, which is for the people, bring its blood inside the veil, do with the blood as he did with the blood of the bull, and sprinkle it on the mercy seat and before the mercy seat.
 So he shall make atonement for the Holy Place, because of the uncleanness of the children of Israel, and because of their transgressions, for all their sins; and so he shall do for the tabernacle of meeting which remains among them in the midst of their uncleanness… for on that day the priest shall make atonement for you, to cleanse you, that you may be clean from all your sins before the Lord” (Leviticus 16:3-30)

 This passage states that on the Day of Atonement, the high priest is to enter into the Holy Place with the blood of a sin offering and sprinkle the blood on the mercy seat to make atonement and cleanse us from all our sins before the Lord.
-There are three very important elements that must be highlighted in order understand the significance: (1) the sin offering, (2) the mercy seat, and (3) the high priest.
+There are three very important elements that must be highlighted to better understand the significance: (1) the sin offering, (2) the mercy seat, and (3) the high priest.
 Let’s take a look at all three.

 The Sin Offering